-"We have the opportunity to make significant advances in national cyber security with blockchain.
-Wallet.Services have the knowledge, capabilities and drive to make these advances.”
+"We have the opportunity to demonstrate how we can make significant advances in establishing, efficiency, certainty, security and trust through the use of blockchain technologies in the Scottish public sector.
+Wallet.Services, through its engagement in the Civtech Challenge, demonstrated that they have the knowledge, capabilities and drive to make these advances.”

 -Keith McDevitt, Cyber Resilience Integrator, Scottish Government

 Digital life relies on collaboration between citizens, government and business.
 But sharing of sensitive information across organisations is difficult.
 This means that every task from buying a house to renewing a parking permit is time-consuming, error prone and insecure.

 To address these fundamental problems, the Scottish Government’s Cyber Resilience unit set the challenge: how can we use technology to solve these issues and make life simpler, as safe and reliable as possible?